-For example, the increasing complexity and abundance of automotive electronic systems led to the creation of a new functional safety standard called ISO 26262.
-Similar regulations for other industries abound; DO-178B/C for aerospace standards and IEC 60601 for medical standards.
+For example, the increasing complexity and abundance of automotive electronic systems led to the creation of a functional safety standard called ISO 26262 in 2011.
+And to ensure that new electronic functions remain functionally safe in the industry’s rapidly evolving environment, the International Organization for Standardization (ISO) recently introduced a second edition of ISO 26262 in December 2018.
+Similar regulations for other industries abound: DO-178B/C for aerospace standards, and IEC 60601 and ISO 14971 for medical standards.

 Common to all of these safety standards is a risk-based approach to determine the criticality and potential hazards associated with key system functions.
 The primary goal of these standards is to prevent the failure of a system or device that could cause injury, harm or death.
 If a failure is unavoidable, then the system should fail gracefully.

 Watch our webinar: “Understanding ISO 26262 Compliance for Automotive Suppliers”

 ISO 26262 complements good systems engineering practices by requiring that hardware and software safety concerns be addressed and documented in a systematic way throughout the development lifecycle.
 In the past, safety design was considered part of general requirements activity.
 But merely identifying and tracing requirements in the software and hardware teams is not enough.
 The common practice of hardware and software teams working in silos will not guarantee the level of safety coverage required by ISO 26262.

 One of the key things missing from the general approach to requirements are the traceability links between phases.
 Many tools do a great job of requirements management and traceability within a particular phase but provide a poor auditable trail for traceability between phases.
 The activities of comprehensive and complete lifecycle traceability become an auditing afterthought, to be finished after the project is completed.
 This is the result that ISO 26262 tries to avoid through documented attention to the development process, decision-making and selection of supporting tools.